 I researched again, and found Google Voice, it is free!
 I’m not sure why, but Google does not advertise this service much, but it works really well.
 The concept is that you have a virtual telephone number over the internet, you don’t even need a physical phone.
 When people call your Google voice number, it rings on your google voice app either on your computer or mobile devices.
 The best feature is that you can also forward the call to other phones.
 For example, I set up our home phone number, and when someone calls, it will ring on all of our cell phone, and any one of us can pick up the call.
 Another use case is that if you are on vacation, and wanted to forward to your vacation location, it is just a simple click away.

 If you are still sentimental about that physical phone that uses the good old telephone jack.
 You can add on a ObiTalk box, plug one end to your internet router using an Ethernet cable, and out comes a telephone jack cable to your phone.
-A few setup steps, and you are ready to go.
-Now when people call your home phone number, it will also ring on your legacy phone, your cell phone, your computer, or any other devices you like.
+Here is a link to the Obihai OBi200 box in Amazon in case if you are interested.

 You do have to buy the device, which cost around $40 or so.
 But the beauty is that you can say goodbye to any recurring monthly charges.
 There are other premium services that you can add on for a charge, but you can opt out of it without any problem.